charlycoste/symfony-bundle/knpu/override-service.md

 [[[ code('2a35b342c9') ]]]

-So, in the extension class, if the that value is *not* set to null, let's *replace* the first argument entirely: `$definition->setArgument()` with 0 and `$config['word_provider']`.
+So, in the extension class, if that value is *not* set to null, let's *replace* the first argument entirely: `$definition->setArgument()` with 0 and `$config['word_provider']`.